AndreasK79/clean-archives-reloaded/readme.txt

-Since the original author has passed away.
-I cloned the repo to fix this plugin for PHP8.
+Since the original author has passed away, I cloned the repo to fix this plugin for PHP8.

 The repo I cloned it from, says is 3.2.3, but the code says 3.1.3.
 I updated from the last updated plugin I had (3.2.0), and made the plugin work in PHP8.